Luminoid/blog/source/_posts/Context-Is-the-Whole-Game.md

 - **The prefix must be byte-identical for the cache to hit.** Even a one-token change anywhere in the cached prefix invalidates everything after it.
 Put the volatile parts (the user's current message, fresh tool outputs) at the *end*, never in the middle of stable content.
 - **Cache-aware ordering is now part of prompt design.** System prompt → tool defs → retrieved docs (stable for this session) → conversation history → current turn.
 The stable stuff goes first.

 The 2026 "we cut our LLM costs by 60% with prompt caching" blog posts are real.
 It's not a micro-optimization, it's a 10x reduction on the largest line item.
-I'd been running Claude Code daily for months before I actually read the caching docs, and the moment I traced through where the cache hits and misses were happening, the difference between a $40 day and a $4 day stopped being mysterious.
-The cache wasn't doing anything, because every tool result was getting threaded into the middle of a stable prefix, invalidating the whole prefix behind it.
+The trap that makes the savings invisible: every tool result gets threaded into the middle of a stable prefix instead of appended at the end, invalidating the whole prefix behind it.
+The cache hit rate goes to zero and nobody notices until someone graphs spend per request and finds the cache isn't actually doing anything.
+Order matters more than people expect; "put the volatile bits last" is the rule that turns a $40 day into a $4 day.

 ### Memory: what survives between conversations